Songket: Etymology

 The term songket derived from the Malay word of sungkit, which means "to hook".
 It is referred to the method of songket making; to hook and pick a group of threads, and then slip the gold and silver threads in it.
 Another theory suggested that it was constructed from the combination of two terms, tusuk (prick) and cukit (pick), that combined as sukit, modified further as sukit and finally songket.
-Some says that the word songket was derived from songka, a Palembang cap in which gold threads was first woven.
-The earliest confirmable written proof of this clothing in Malay texts always mentioned sungkit instead of songket, for example the Hikayat Aceh of 1620s and Hikayat Banjar of 1660s.

 The Malay word menyongket means ‘to embroider with gold or silver threads’.
 Songket is a luxury product traditionally worn during ceremonial occasions as sarong, shoulder cloths or head ties and tanjak, a headdress songket.
 Songket were worn at the courts of Kingdoms in Sumatra especially the Srivijaya, as the source and the origin of Malay culture in Southeast Asia.
 In the early kingdom age, Songkets are also traditionally worn as an apparel by the Malay royal families in Sumatra such as the Deli Sultanate in Medan, Serdang Sultanate, Palembang Sultanate in Palembang and the recently restored royal house in Jambi and sultanates in Malay Peninsula such as Pattani, Kelantan and Terengganu.
 The fabric is even mandated as part of the ceremonial court dress of Bruneian royalty since the time of Omar Ali Saifuddien III.
 Traditionally women are the weavers of songket, however in this modern time men also are known to weave it as well.

 Songket is known in many names in vernacular Indonesian languages.
-Other than in Sumatra and Malay peninsula, it is also commonly known as songket in Bali and Java.
+Other than in Sumatra and Malay peninsula, it is also commonly known as songket/tenun cag cag in Bali.
 While it is known as songke in Manggarai, Flores, and Bima in Sumbawa.
 The Karo Batak of North Sumatra, call it jongkit.
 People in Ternate, Maluku, call it suje, while the Buginese in South Sulawesi call it subbi’ and arekare’ and the Iban Dayak in West Kalimantan and Sarawak call it pilih or pileh.